 In the classroom, it is suggested that several algorithms for a single operation be examined.
 It is essential that students understand the reasoning behind the actions in these algorithms.
 Over time, this allows them to choose an effective strategy depending on the context.
 Teachers with culturally diverse students in their classrooms can invite them to discuss at home the method their parents use to add, subtract, multiply or divide.
 Students can then present these methods to the class, which can provide students with additional strategies.

 The standard algorithms are often presented as the main strategy for calculation.
 Although they are effective, they are not always appropriate.
-When instruction focuses on the standard algorithm, for example, to calculate \(300\; - \;15\), students tend to pull out a pencil and solve the problem in writing, with the written algorithm and its exchanges, which is a common source of error.
-However, it is more efficient to calculate mentally as follows: \(300\; - \;10\; = \;290,\;290\; - \;5\; = \;285\).
+When instruction focuses on the standard algorithm, students tend to pull out a pencil and paper to calculate \(300\; - \;15\), and often make errors related to the complex regrouping.
+However, it is actually more efficient to calculate this mentally as follows: \(300\; - \;10\; = \;290,\;290\; - \;5\; = \;285\) or even to think about it as getting back change.
 Furthermore, the standard algorithm is not the best method to use where estimation is sufficient.
-Therefore, it is suggested that the standard algorithm be considered as one of several computational strategies.
+Therefore, it is suggested that the standard algorithm be considered as only one of several computational strategies.

 Students can solve written problems in a variety of ways.
 The following tables provide some examples of addition and subtraction algorithms.
 These are not the only ways to solve a problem.
 There are many others.
 Students should be given opportunities to reason other ways.

-The student groups the hundreds, tens and ones.
+The student groups and adds by place value, starting with hundreds, then tens and finally ones.

-The following are examples of algorithms that students can use to determine the difference 631 - 439 = _ and explain it.
+The following are examples of algorithms that students can use to determine the difference for 631 - 439 and explain their strategy.
 There are others and they will vary from one group of students to another.

-The student decomposes the second term and subtracts in steps.
+The student decomposes the second term and subtracts it in steps until a total of 439 is taken away.

-The student uses the number line and notes their movements.
+The student uses the number line and records their movements.

-The student uses the number line and counts backwards from the largest number.
+The student uses the number line and counts backwards a total of 439 from 631.

 Strategies to Facilitate the Understanding of Standard Algorithms

-It is important to provide students with several activities to explore standard algorithms using manipulatives such as the place-value mat, interlocking cubes, ten frames, base ten material, number line, etc.
+It is important to provide students with several activities to explore standard algorithms using manipulatives such as the place-value mat, interlocking cubes, ten frames, base ten blocks, number lines, etc.

 Adding Multi-Digit Numbers Without Grouping